damiandobrowolski13/Quantum-Machine-Learning/README.md

 A presentation on the applications of quantum computing to neural networks.

-I investigated the applications of quantum computing to machine learning.

 First, I provide background on machine learning and the 3 steps of the quantum computing process, speculating how quantum computing might improve machine learning algorithms and data interpretation.

 Then, I discuss the limitations inherent in the quantum computing process that make it possibly entirely unsuitable for machine learning applications.